dnlglsn/qmk_firmware/keyboards/dnlglsn/voidstar/readme.md

 http://www.keyboard-layout-editor.com/#/gists/396ea4610bedcd2d3a1302b5780d3cfe

-Each of the ghosted keys can also be removed, allowing the keyboard to anything from a 60% to a 90% keyboard.
+Each of the ghosted keys can also be removed, allowing the keyboard to be anything from a 60% to a 90% keyboard.
 It also has ISO and stepped tab key support.

 ### QMK Layout Folder Reference